 Companies often begin by looking into reducing their expenses by taking on social responsibility – that is, working with CSR.
 This could be done through energy optimisation, minimising waste and resource consumption, as well as improving employee passion and motivation for working long and hard for the company.

-Finally, more and more companies are using CSR and social responsibility to differentiate themselves in the eyes of direct customers, end users, potential employees or potential investors.
-All of these groups are attracted (to varying degrees) by a strong CSR profile – and the forward-thinking companies know this very well.
+Finally, more and more companies are using CSR and social responsibility to differentiate themselves in the eyes of direct customers, end users, potential employees and also investors.
+All of these stakeholder groups are attracted (to varying degrees) by a strong CSR profile – and the forward-thinking companies know this very well.

 ‘… the responsibility of enterprises for their impact on society’.